go-gitea/gitea/README.md

     TAGS="bindata" make build

-or if SQLite support is required:

-    TAGS="bindata sqlite sqlite_unlock_notify" make build

 The `build` target is split into two sub-targets:

 - `make backend` which requires [Go Stable](https://go.dev/dl/), required version is defined in [go.mod](/go.mod).